mole99/tt10-tiny-shader-v2/docs/info.md

 Modern GPUs use fragment shaders to determine the final color for each pixel.
 Thousands of shading units run in parallel to speed up this process and ensure that a high FPS ratio can be achieved.

-Tiny Shader mimics such a shading unit and executes a shader with 10 instructions for each pixel.
+Tiny Shader mimics such a shading unit and executes a shader with 16 instructions for each pixel.
 No framebuffer is used, the color values are generated on the fly.
 Tiny Shader also offers an SPI interface via which a new shader can be loaded.
-The final result can be viewed via the VGA output at 640x480 @ 60 Hz, although at an internal resolution of 64x48 pixel.
+The final result can be viewed via the VGA output at 640x480 @ 60 Hz, although at an internal resolution of 80x60 pixel.

 ### Examples

 These images and many more can be generated with Tiny Shader.
-Note, that shaders can even be animated by acessing the user or time register.
+Note, that shaders can even be animated by acessing the time0 or time1 register.

 |||||
 |-|-|-|-|